 - Passage Richer – Metro Stop Grands Boulevards

 Before visiting Paris’ oldest Passage, take a look at this map of all the passages which has been created in Google maps.

 View Paris Passages Galeries in a larger map

 I would be remiss if I did not point out that Paris’ oldest passage, according to Thomas Carlson-Reddig’s An Architect’s Paris, lies not with the elegantly designed passages of the right bank but in the Latin Quarter on the left bank.
-Cour du Commerce Saint André is both covered and uncovered and you will truly feel as though you have stepped back in time as you pick your way over the rough cobblestone path.
+Step back in time with Cour du Commerce Saint André. as you carefully walk the cobblestone path.
+This passage is both covered and uncovered.
 Here you will find many restaurants and bistros, including the Procope, as well as other wonderful little shops.
 Enter this pre-Haussmanian architecture era via Boulevard Saint Germain between the Odeon metro stop and rue Mazarine or watch the video for a walk through this wonderful passage.